We've all seen him: the bar barracuda.

-Maybe you think that solo dining will get you looks of pity from other diners, but the truth is people are going to be too busy chatting and instagramming their well-garnished pasta to even notice you.
+Maybe you think that solo dining will get you looks of pity from other diners, but the truth is people are going to be too busy chatting and Instagramming their well-garnished pasta to even notice you.
 The waiter is probably thinking more about the annoying table of tweens who want 15 separate bills than they are about you.
-On the off chance that they do ask you why you're alone, don't go on a long rant about your asshole ex, burst into tears, or explain how lonely you are; just smile and lie that your oven's broken and your girlfriend is away in Cancun modeling for a Victoria's Secret catalogue.
+On the off chance that they do ask you why you're alone, don't go on a long rant about your asshole ex, burst into tears, or explain how lonely you are; just smile and lie that your oven's broken and your girlfriend is away in Cancun modeling for a Victoria's Secret catalog.

 You don't have to try to look occupied.

-Don't worry that other diners will think it's weird if you aren't on your phone or reading the whole time, it's perfectly fine to just savor your meal and watch the world go by.
+Don't worry that other diners will think it's weird if you aren't on your phone or reading the whole time, it's perfectly fine to savor your meal and watch the world go by.
 You might feel like people are looking at you, but once again, it's most likely that no one is noticing you at all or cares that you're in the restaurant or even that you're alive!
 You can even use the time to quietly weep, or scribble down a list of all the people who have wronged you.
-No matter what you do, don't weirdly force strangers into conversation in an attempt to ignore the gaping maw of loneliness staring you in the face.
+No matter what you do, don't weirdly force strangers into a conversation in an attempt to ignore the gaping maw of loneliness staring you in the face.